eclipse-sumo/sumo/docs/web/docs/Installing/index.md

 Additionally, SUMO provides native **macOS application bundles** for its graphical applications, so they can be added to the macOS dock.
 There is a separate brew cask that will copy these bundles to the `Applications` folder:
 ```
-brew cask install sumo-gui
+brew install --cask sumo-gui
 ```

 In case this process fails, it can also be manually achieved by copying these application bundles from `$SUMO_HOME/build/osx/sumo-gui`, `$SUMO_HOME/build/osx/netedit` and `$SUMO_HOME/build/osx/osm-web-wizard` to the `/Applications` folder.
+Another alternative is to download the application launchers from [here](../Downloads.md#application_launchers).

 These application bundles determine the location of your SUMO installation by evaluating your `$SUMO_HOME` variable setting and start the programs accordingly.
 Multiple SUMO installations may be used by changing the `$SUMO_HOME` variable.

+!!! note
+    When using these launchers for the first time, macOS may need you to authorize them to run.

 ## macOS Troubleshooting